LJ-white/AENet-model/README.md

 # AENet-model
-This is DL model for AE analysis
+This is a DL model for AE analysis
+More details, please see the paper 'Spatiotemporal analysis of hydraulic fracture growth and acoustic emission evolution using Deep Learning approach'.